nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 2 → Conducting User Research.md

 I hope this conversation today, turns out to be pleasant & interesting for the both of us.
 Do you have any questions for me before we get started?

 [[Insights from Interviews]]

+### Interview Journal
+- I interviewed 6 users for my app which would help the user in improving their mental well being.
+These were one-on-one interviews either in person or on video call.
+- The users were in the age group of 18-40.
+- 50% of the users were from tier 1 city & 50% from tier 2 city.

+- I asked them questions which gave me a rough idea as to how they deal with stressors & what is their response to that.
+	1. How often do they feel depressed / stressed / anxious / frustrated /angry?
+	2. How do they deal with it?
+	3. Have they used any app/website to assist them in their mental well being?
+	4. What is the process they go through while booking a therapy session.

+After going through some of my interviews, I discovered a few common patterns which were solidified by the time I did all my interviews.
+These insights & patterns were :-

+1. A majority of the sample group experience stress & low mood on a frequent basis
+2. They usually confide in either their spouse, sibling or a best friend
+3. Majority of the sample group (66%) have not gone for therapy.
+4. Majority of the sample group (66%) have no trust in the therapeutic process
+5. 100% of the users from one persona i.e. married women faced issues related to in-laws & are troubled by it.
+6. Some of the users also mentioned the need for testimonials & trustworthy review, which would increase their trust in the process.
+7. Almost all of the users in the sample group (84%) have not used any app or website to assite them in their mental well being.